Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 How the Monopoly Actually Works

-If a venue tries to use a competing ticketing service, Live Nation can threaten to stop sending artists to that venue.
-If an artist tries to use a different ticketing platform, they can't play at Live Nation venues (which are most major venues).
-The DOJ alleges this isn't just market dominance — it's illegal monopolization through threats and retaliation.
+Try to use a different ticketing service?
+Live Nation can threaten to stop sending artists to your venue.
+Try a different platform as an artist?
+Good luck \u2014 you can't play at Live Nation venues, which is most of them.
+The DOJ says this isn't just market dominance.
+It's straight-up illegal monopolization through threats and retaliation.

 Pearl Jam figured this out in 1995.
 The DOJ took 30 years to agree.